CICA abuse claims: Real life case study of an abuse claim that the Criminal Injuries Compensation Authority accepted ‘out of time’

 However, it is possible for time limits to be extended in CICA abuse claims, though this will only be done when the CICA believe that exceptional circumstances apply.

-Rachel then set about gathering evidence in support of the claim.
-This involved her obtaining Police records and the woman’s medical notes.
+We then set about gathering evidence in support of the claim.
+This involved obtaining Police records and the woman’s medical notes.
 These documents revealed the significant effect of the abuse on our client’s mental health and well-being.
-They also enabled Rachel to make submissions to the CICA explaining the reasons for the delay.
-She explained that our client’s mental health difficulties had prevented her from being able to think about applying for compensation sooner.
+They also enabled us to make submissions to the CICA explaining the reasons for the delay.
+We explained that our client’s mental health difficulties had prevented her from being able to think about applying for compensation sooner.

-Fortunately, Rachel’s legal arguments were accepted by the Criminal Injuries Compensation Authority.
-As a result the CICA agreed to extend the time limit.
-Rachel was then able to go on to recover a substantial sum of compensation on our client’s behalf.
+Fortunately, our legal arguments were accepted by the Criminal Injuries Compensation Authority.
+As a result the CICA agreed to extend the time limit and we were then able to go on to recover a substantial sum of compensation on our client’s behalf.